 Crested Gecko Lighting Requirements

-Although crested geckos are nocturnal and don’t require UVB to survive, they still need adequate heating and a proper day and night cycle provided by fluorescent lighting in their enclosure.
+Although crested geckos are nocturnal and don’t require UVB light to survive, they still need adequate heating and a proper day and night cycle provided by fluorescent lighting in their enclosure.
 10 to 12 hours of daytime lighting per day is ideal.
 Turn all lights off at night.